 Winter Gardening Tips for Growing Vegetables

 As any gardener knows, there’s much more to planting than just dropping some seeds or seedlings in the ground and hoping for the best.
 It takes planning and some know how.
+My favourite tip of the year is to get an overdoor canopy like this, as it can provide you with some temporary shelter during periods of rain.
 Here are a few ideas to get you started.

 - Pick a manageable area.
 A common mistake made by many new gardeners, as well as a few old-timers, is to start with an area that is too big to manage.
 Ambition is great, but pick an area that is small and more manageable to start.
 A 3 x 3 plot is a good starting point.
 A lot of people bury a piece of cardboard below the surface of the soil to keep weeds at a minimum.
 It will bio-degrade in a few months.